A person jogging on an empty road with snow-capped mountains in the background under a clear blue sky.

 How much we procrastinate is strongly linked to the trait conscientiousness, i.e. the hardworking trait.
 Two traits that influence how we procrastinate are neuroticism, how much we feel negative emotions, and extraversion, how social and energetic we are.

-Understanding can help with changing.
+Understanding the cause can help with changing it.
 You can take a quick personality test* below to see how you score on these traits.

 * If you don’t understand any questions just answer “Neither accurate nor inaccurate”.